MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-aspnet-with-typescript.md

 ---
 # Tutorial: Create an ASP.NET Core app with TypeScript in Visual Studio

-In this tutorial for Visual Studio development ASP.NET Core and TypeScript, you create a simple web application, add some code, and run the app.
+In this tutorial for Visual Studio development ASP.NET Core and TypeScript, you create a simple web application, add some TypeScript code, and then run the app.

 ::: moniker range="vs-2017"